Report this

 1. docker compose up

-In your browser, refresh the page of your domain.
-You’ll be asked for a username and password.
+In your browser, refresh the page at your domain.
+You will be prompted for a username and password.

-After providing a valid combination of credentials, you’ll access the page with the empty JSON object:
+After providing valid credentials, you will see the page with the empty JSON object:

 {}

-You’ve successfully authenticated and gained access to the registry.
-Exit by pressing CTRL+C in your terminal.
+You have successfully authenticated and gained access to the registry.
+Press CTRL+C in your terminal to stop.

 Your registry is now secured and can be accessed only after authentication.
-You’ll next configure it to run as a background process while being resilient to reboots by starting automatically.
+Next, you will configure it to run as a background process that survives reboots.

 Step 4 - Starting Docker Registry as a Service